wfjc/External-Drive-Reformatting/README.md

 <h1>How to reformat an external storage drive</h1>

 <h2>Description</h2>
-Project consists of reformatting a USB drive B:/ from FAT32 to exFAT
+Project consists of reformatting a USB drive from FAT32 to exFAT using the command prompt.
+I check the work with the Disk Defragmentation Tool and also show how the drive can be encrypted for further security.
 <br />